liv-io/ansible-roles-centos/README.md

 ## About

 `ansible-roles-centos` is a collection of well curated Ansible roles for the CentOS Linux distribution.
-The Ansible roles are licensed under the Simplified BSD License.
+All Ansible roles are licensed under the Simplified BSD License.

 ### Features